jungmaier/dirichlet-smoothed-word-embeddings/README.md

 Classical word similarity datasets for English can be found in /evaluation/datasets.

 Datasets for the evaluation of Luxembourgish and Maltese word embeddings (as used in the paper) which were translated from English by the Google Translation API, can be found in /evaluation/translated_datasets.

+## Acknowledgments

+Thanks to Matt Mahoney for providing the enwik9 corpus and the Perl script "wikifil.pl" for preprocessing used in the demo script and to Omer Levy for parts of the code for computing the PPMI weights.